martinctc/surveytoolbox/README.md

 ### Installation

-surveytoolbox is not release on CRAN (yet).
+surveytoolbox is not released on CRAN (yet).
 You can install the latest development version from GitHub with:

 ```